National Enquirer: 1926–1990s

 In 1926, William Griffin, a protégé of William Randolph Hearst, founded the paper as The New York Evening Enquirer, a Sunday afternoon broadsheet newspaper distributed throughout New York City, using money lent to Griffin by Hearst.
 It made its debut on September 19, 1926.
 As partial payment of his loan, Hearst asked Griffin to use the Enquirer as a proving ground for new ideas.
 Hearst took the ideas that worked in his successful publications; the less successful ideas stayed with the Enquirer, and as a result the Enquirer's sales never soared.
 During the 1930s and 1940s, it became a voice for isolationism and pro-fascist propaganda.
 The paper was indicted along with Griffin under the Smith Act for sedition by a grand jury in 1942 for subverting the morale of US troops through Griffin's editorials against US military involvement in World War II.
 The charges were later dropped.

-By 1952, when the paper's circulation had fallen to 17,000 copies a week, it was purchased by Generoso Pope Jr., the son of Generoso Pope, the founder of Il Progresso, New York's Italian language daily newspaper.
+By 1952, three years after Griffin's death, the paper's circulation had fallen to 17,000 copies a week; it was then purchased by Generoso Pope Jr., the son of Generoso Pope, the founder of Il Progresso, New York's Italian language daily newspaper.
 Pope's son Paul alleged that Luciano crime family boss Frank Costello provided Pope the money for the purchase in exchange for the Enquirer's promise to list lottery numbers and to refrain from any mention of Mafia activities.

 In 1953, Pope revamped the format from a broadsheet to a sensationalist tabloid.
-The paper's editorial content became so salacious that New York Mayor Robert F. Wagner Jr. forced Griffin to resign from the city's Board of Higher Education in 1954.
+The paper's editorial content became so salacious that New York Mayor Robert F. Wagner Jr. forced Pope to resign from the city's Board of Higher Education in 1954.
 In 1957, Pope changed the name of the newspaper to The National Enquirer and changed its scope to national stories of sex and scandal.
 Pope worked tirelessly in the 1950s and 1960s to increase the circulation and broaden the tabloid's appeal.
 In the late 1950s and through most of the 1960s, the publication was known for its gory and unsettling headlines and stories such as: "I Cut Out Her Heart and Stomped on It" (September 8, 1963) and "Mom Boiled Her Baby and Ate Her" (1962).
 At this time the paper was sold on newsstands and in drugstores only.
 Pope stated he got the idea for the format and these gory stories from seeing people congregate around auto accidents.
 By 1966, circulation had risen to one million.